 Read more about the author, Lisa Sieberson, DNP, ARNP or call for an appointment: (425) 744-7153 .

-As many of us know living in the Northwest, vitamin D is an important part of a healthy body.
-But this far north, we do not get enough vitamin D from sunlight alone.
-Our bodies naturally synthesize vitamin D when exposed to sunlight, and all you need for a week’s worth of vitamin D is 15 to 20 minutes in the direct sun with a significant amount of skin exposed.
-But during the winter months that can be difficult to come by.
+Our bodies naturally synthesize vitamin D when exposed to sunlight.
+All you need for a week’s worth of vitamin D is 15 to 20 minutes in the sun.
+During the winter months in Seattle, even that can be hard to come by.

 Vitamin D helps the body absorb calcium, which supports the development and maintenance of healthy bones.
-Insufficient amounts of vitamin D, especially in children, can cause a condition called rickets, a softening of the bones.
+Insufficient amounts of it, especially in children, can cause a condition called rickets, a softening of the bones, making patients more prone to fractures and deformities.
 For older people, vitamin D and calcium are important in preventing osteoporosis, or brittle bones.